pachyderm/pachyderm/BAZEL.md

 Note: you will need a C++ compiler installed. `apt install build-essential` on Debian, or do the xcode dance on Mac OS.
 The C++ compiler is used to build some internal Bazel tools like the shell script wrapper.

+Note: Every time you update Mac OS, you need to run `/usr/sbin/softwareupdate --install-rosetta --agree-to-license`.
+Some of our dependencies don't build `darwin_arm64` binaries, and we fall back to `darwin_amd64` binaries.
+Rosetta is what lets M1/M2/M3 Macs run `amd64` binaries.
+You will see `Bad CPU type in executable` if Rosetta isn't working.
+(You may need to run `bazel shutdown` after installing Rosetta, though this is only suggested by Apple and doesn't appear to be required 100% of the time.)

 Note: you will need a Python 3 interpreter installed as `python3`. `apt install python3` on Debian.
 This is because `rules_python` uses the host `python3` to find the version of Python installed via